 Sight Hounds c 1387 - 1389 AD

 'The Book of the Hunt' by Gaston Phœbus published in 1387-9 AD contains some remarkable illuminated manuscripts depicting various hunting scenes.
-The Sight Hounds shown here appear to have similar construction, but vary in size.
+The Sight Hounds shown here appear to have similar construction but vary in size.
 Small hounds that were favourites of Royalty since these early times, were also the subject of early tapestries and other art forms, especially in Renaissance Art around 1500 AD.
 Historically this small hound was also used as a bed warmer before the days of more sophisticated household heating.
-The name we know him by today, 'The Italian Greyhound', reflects where he was was considered to be first popularized.
+The name we know him by today, 'The Italian Greyhound', reflects where he was first popularised.

 The Italian Greyhound becomes a Pure Breed